Note to reader

 1-613-946-0763 for overseas callers between 5 p.m. and 8 a.m.
 (E.S.T.)

-The following outlines information to be shown on the cargo control document.
-For the data elements required on electronic ACI reports for the air and marine modes, please see Memorandum D3-2-1 (for air mode) and Memorandum D3-5-1 (for marine mode).
+The following outlines information to be shown on the CCD.
+For the data elements required on electronic ACI/eManifest reports for the air and marine modes, see Memorandum D3-2-1, Air Pre-arrival and Reporting Requirements and Memorandum D3-5-1, Marine Pre-load/Pre-arrival and Reporting Requirements.

-U.S. Port of Exit — Indicate the U.S. border crossing, both city/town and state, for all shipments invoiced from the United States.
-For goods invoiced from the United States that are entering Canada in the service of an air carrier, indicate the U.S. Customs and Border Protection (US CBP) port where the goods are loaded on the aircraft which is to carry the goods to Canada.
+U.S. Port of Exit — Indicate the United States border crossing, both city/town and state, for all shipments invoiced from the United States.
+For goods invoiced from the United States that are entering Canada in the service of an air carrier, indicate the US CBP port where the goods are loaded on the aircraft which is to carry the goods to Canada.
 For transborder air shipments that enter Canada in the service of a highway carrier, indicate the US CBP port at which or nearest to which the highway carrier crosses the border of the United States into Canada.

 Manifest from — Indicate the CBSA office where the goods are reported.